heme/backbone.pageable/README.md

 backbone.pageable (0.1.0)
 =================

-Local cached pagination for backbone collections with lazy loading
+The goal of this project is to provide lazy-loaded pagination for backbone collections.